waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Display Error:** In battle, my Golbat ECHO (Poison/Flying) was incorrectly displayed as a GHOST type.
 My Lapras NEPTUNE (Water/Ice) was also displayed as GHOST and NORMAL type.

 ## IV.
 Active Hypotheses
-1.  **Pokemon Mansion 2F Alternating Switch Puzzle:** The Super Nerd at (5, 18) confirmed the clue: 'Switches open and close alternating sets of doors!'.
-Hypothesis: Pressing the switch at (3, 12) toggles which set of doors is open.
-I need to press it *again* to open the southern path. **Test:** Navigate back to the switch at (3, 12) and activate it.

 ## V. Puzzle & Hypothesis Archive
+- **Pokemon Mansion 2F Alternating Switch Puzzle:** The Super Nerd at (5, 18) gave the clue 'Switches open and close alternating sets of doors!'. **Conclusion (T52630):** CONFIRMED.
+Pressing the switch at (3, 12) a second time toggled the state of the doors, opening a new path south.
 - **Pokemon Mansion 1F West Gate Puzzle:** A Super Nerd on 2F at (2, 18) gave a clue: 'Switches open and close alternating sets of doors!'. **Conclusion (T52390):** CONFIRMED.
 Activating the switch at (3, 6) on 1F opened the gates at (17, 8) and (18, 8), granting access to the eastern section of the floor.
 - **Saffron Gym Hypothesis (Attempt 2 - Defeat all trainers in Sabrina's room):** Defeating all trainers in Sabrina's immediate room will unlock the path to her. **Conclusion (T50140):** FAILED.
 The path remained blocked.
 - **Saffron Gym Hypothesis (Attempt 3):** Defeating all trainers in the room with the Channeler at (4, 8) does not open the path to Sabrina. **Conclusion (T50170):** FAILED.
 The trigger is something else entirely.